 Business ownership has its advantages, such as independence, control, financial rewards, and a certain lifestyle.
-However, there may come time when you want to sell your business.
+However, there may come a time when you want to sell your business.
 Whether you want to retire, change your lifestyle, start a new business venture, or the market trends indicate that it is the right time to sell, business owners looking to move on from business ownership should consider partnering with a law firm that specializes in the purchase and sale of businesses.

 Operating a business involves a number of legal specialties, including corporate governance, owner-relations, buy-sell agreements, intellectual property, commercial contracts, commercial leasing, tax law, real estate, labor and unemployment, and financing.
 Business ownership is often seen as building and leaving a legacy and protecting that legacy should be a priority for the business owner.
 The same level of diligence in managing your business should be applied to selecting a business lawyer when you are ready to sell your business.
 Selling a small business is no exception as every business sale should involve a careful review of the operations and corporate records by a business attorney and an understanding of the business before negotiating a sale.